| |

 the Historia Karoli Magni et Rotholandhi.
 The scene in the lunette on the side portal is clearer: it depicts the myth

+of Alexander the Great, whose carriage is drawn skyward by two griffins.
 Other works of medieval sculpture are preserved in the church, including the fourteenth-century tombstone of Bernardo di Aquino.

 The left-hand lunette